drshahizan/SECP3843/submission/nursyamalia/question5/question5.md

   <img  src="./files/images/run.png"></img>

 ## Question 5 (b)
 In answering this question, I will be creating a dashboard for `customer.json` using MongoDB Atlas Charts.
 I choose this tool because it is fast, easy to use and powerful in creating dashboard for JSON file especially for beginner.
-Creating a dashboard is important in helping visualizing the JSON dataset in meaningful way, interactive interaction, monitor key metrics and track the performance of your data over time.
+Creating a dashboard is important in helping visualizing the JSON dataset in meaningful way, monitor key metrics and track the performance of your data over time.

 ### Prerequisite
 - Create an account in MongoDB Atlas in https://www.mongodb.com/cloud/atlas/register.